YYHEggEgg/csharp-Protoshift/docs/wiki/EN_Commands.md

 #### `send` Subcommand

 `send` is the default subcommand.
-It can immediately send `WindSeedClientNotify` to the specified client (or all online clients)
+It can immediately send `WindSeedClientNotify` to the specified client (or all online clients).

 ```sh
 windy [send] -u <player_uid> | -c, --conv <conv_id> | --everyone